noam87/noamswebsite/content/q/john_stuart_mill.md

 ![](/img/fs_1.jpg)

-The reality is quite opposite: far from naive, at the root of the utilitarian conception of free speech lies a cynical view of human nature and the limits of man's capacity for sound moral judgement.
+Quite opposite: far from naive, at the root of the utilitarian conception of free speech lies a cynical view of human nature and the limits of man's capacity for making sound moral judgement.

 (*On Liberty* in its entirety is available here for free here: https://www.gutenberg.org/files/34901/34901-h/34901-h.htm)

+Before we explore the intricacies of his essay, let's address the most basic
+question:

 ## Q: What are the main reasons for protecting free speech?

-JS Mill presents the reader with four principal arguments for free speech.
-Note that at no point does he moralize on man's natural right to free expression or romantic notions of "truth": Mill is solely concerned about the far-reaching societal consequences of impeding dissent.
+JS Mill presents the reader with four principal arguments.
+Note that at no point does he moralize on man's natural right to free expression, romantic notions of "Truth", or anything of the sort: Mill is solely concerned about the far-reaching societal consequences of impeding dissent.
 The four arguments are as follows:

 > **First,** if any opinion is compelled to silence, that opinion may, for aught we
 > can certainly know, be true.
 To deny this is to assume our own infallibility.

-This is rather straightforward and intuitive: we are all flawed; by silencing those we believe to be in error we may inadvertently silence someone who holds a valid opinion.
+This is pretty straightforward: we are all flawed; by silencing those we believe to be in error we may inadvertently silence someone who holds a valid opinion.